Kai Sotto: The Skill Factory

 On November 9, 2019, Sotto announced that he would join The Skill Factory, a preparatory program based in Atlanta, Georgia.
 In his debut one day later, he recorded 18 points and 12 rebounds in a 65–61 loss to IMG Academy.
 On January 21, 2020, Sotto was named MVP of the King Invitational tournament, averaging 27 points, 10.6 rebounds, 4.3 blocks and three assists in three games.
-In February 15, 2020, he participated in the Basketball Without Borders Global Camp held during NBA All-Star Weekend in Chicago.
+On February 15, 2020, he participated in the Basketball Without Borders Global Camp held during NBA All-Star Weekend in Chicago.

 U.S. college recruiting

 In the United States, Sotto was considered a consensus four-star recruit by major recruiting services.
 He was recruited by several NCAA Division I programs.
 It was announced on May 13, 2020, that Sotto joined the NBA G League Ignite, forgoing his college eligibility.

 Professional career

 On May 13, 2020, Sotto signed with the NBA G League and joined the NBA G League Ignite as part of the league's new developmental program operating outside its traditional team structure.
 Ignite joined the 2020–21 season as part of the traditional team structure following the non-participation of several regular teams in a competition played inside a bio-secure bubble.
 However, Sotto was expected to miss several games with Ignite after he opted to play for the Philippine national team at the 2021 FIBA Asia Cup qualifiers given by logistical issues caused by COVID-19 pandemic-related travel restrictions.
 Despite being able to return to the United States, the NBA G League announced that it has reached a "mutual decision" that Sotto would not be able to rejoin Ignite.

 Due to Sotto joining Ignite, he is ineligible to play for a college team in NCAA Division I games.
 Overtime reportedly expressed interest for Sotto to join their basketball league, Overtime Elite.
-He was also ineligible for the 2021 NBA draft, having recently graduated from high school in the same year and was only be able to join in 2022 at the earliest.
+He was also ineligible for the 2021 NBA draft, having recently graduated from high school in the same year and was only able to join in 2022 at the earliest.